Daveb4444/Nationbuilder-scraper/README.md

 ## Nationbuilder custom template
 The scraper requires all the posts to be visible on one blog page with no need to select the next page to get more.
 This requires two changes to be made in Nationbuilder.
 The changes will only need to be active for a short time and the blog page settings can be returned to their previous values afterwards.
 The chances of anyone looking at the blog page in this time are very low, most visitors will only be looking at the recent posts on the home page.

-Sign in to Nationbuilder and select Edit for the blog page.
+Sign in to Nationbuilder and select *Edit* for the blog page.

 ![image](https://user-images.githubusercontent.com/96742305/201180596-0fe1310e-a52e-42d6-8113-24d85bafb0f1.png)

 First the blog needs to be configured to show a large number of posts per page.

-- Select the blog settings tab
+- Select the *Settings* tab for blog
-- Change the Number of posts to show at a time setting to a large number such as 100 - it doesn't matter if it's too high
+- Change the *Number of posts to show at a time* setting to a large number such as 100 - it doesn't matter if it's too high
 - Save settings
 - Open the live blog page and check it is now showing a large number - if it isn't try another save

-By default the blog page only shows title, author, date and anything in Before the flip.
-It doesn't show the key_image or anything from After the flip.
+By default the blog page only shows *title*, *author*, *date* and anything in *Before the flip*.
+It doesn't show the *key_image* or anything from *After the flip*.
 To show these a custom template is used.

 ![image](https://user-images.githubusercontent.com/96742305/201183945-a41233c9-932c-441d-aa50-d57ed73e0d80.png)

-- Select the Template tab
+- Select the *Template* tab for the blog
-- If the blog page is not currently using a custom template, click on Create a custom template
+- If the blog page is not currently using a custom template, click on *Create a custom template*
 - If the page is already using a custom template, select the whole code and save it somewhere so it can be restored later
 - Delete the existing code from the template
 - Open the nb_blog_custom_template.html file and copy everything
 - Paste the code into the Nationbuilder editor
-- Click on Save and publish changes
+- Click on *Save and publish changes*
 - Refresh the live page

-The blog page should now be showing all the data from before, plus the key_image and After the flip section.
+The blog page should now be showing all the data from before, plus the *key_image* and *After the flip section*.

 ![image](https://user-images.githubusercontent.com/96742305/201184477-1b3dd81f-934a-4a8b-ba0d-03e169501c54.png)